 He has previously served as an Executive Board Member for Smart Grid Northwest, as an Operations Board Member for Western Energy Institute, and as the Chairman of the Distribution Council with the Canadian Electricity Association.
+He currently serves on the Board of the Canadian Electricity Association.
 He holds his ICD.D from the Institute of Corporate Directors.